xaur/decred-news/guidelines.md

 Goal: provide a digest of decision-making activity and finances.

-Finances overview includes Treasury income and expenses in DCR and USD.
-When more finance info is available for reporting we may split this into a separate Treasury section per the [content plan](content.md).
+Finances overview includes treasury income and expenses in DCR and USD.
+When more finance info is available for reporting we may split this into a separate Treasury or Finances section per the [content plan](content.md).

 Decision-making activity overview covers proposal activity on Politeia, pre-proposals posted in other places, as well as (meta) discussions about how Politeia and other governance processes should work.